vishnuchilamakuru/auction-service/README.md

 Expectations :

 - Code should be moduler and all responsibilities shouldn’t be jammed in 1/2 classes.
-Basically they wanted this to be layered : dao layer, api layer like that.
+Basically code should be layered : dao layer, api layer etc...
 - Code must be working and demoable.
 - handle failures gracefully
 - Cover corner cases